March Madness started with 68 teams, but ultimately the two best teams sidestepped upset bids to reach the national championship game.

 After the conclusion of the NCAA Tournament, the sportsbook invites its bettors to send in a bad beat involving games between March 18 and the conclusion of the national championship game.
-The “Kommittee” will refund up to $50 in free bets.
+The “Kommittee” will refund up to $50 in bonus bets.
 Check the terms and conditions.

 National championship teams are familiar to Iowans

 Iowa coach Fran McCaffery and former Iowa State coach Steve Prohm could certainly provide scouting reports for tonight’s National Championship participants.
 No. 1 Gonzaga edged No. 3 Iowa 99-88 on Dec.
 19 in Sioux Falls, SD.

 “(Gonzaga) challenges you in a lot of ways.
 They have a lot of weapons, they play fast and push the ball.
 They execute in their half court offense and they have depth.”

 The Bulldogs advanced to the national championship game with a 93-90 overtime thriller over 11-seed UCLA Saturday night.
 Suggs took three dribbles and launched a bank shot just past the half-court line to seal the win.
 The Bulldogs are in line to become the first team since the 1976 Indiana Hoosiers to go undefeated.

 “We were lucky enough to hit a 50-footer.
 So, it helps when you have a magical, special guy like Jalen — special at the end of games.”